Washington braces for the Mueller report

 And: "A lot of people are coming to John's defense now that called him crazy and a war-mongerer, so it's kind of interesting to see the politics of how this dispute's being used to bash Trump by people who were against both Trump and McCain."

-If you wanted an example of how President Trump has worn down the GOP, this is it.
+If you wanted an example of how Trump has worn down the GOP, this is it.

 Talking about foreign interference in an election